Glossary of terms

 Course Guides: Documents giving students basic information about a course.
 The outline (Part A) course guide provides an overview of the course.
 The detailed (Part B) course guide provides the course details and includes information about the learning activities, teaching schedule, assessment etc..
 A Part B course guide may change every teaching period and can vary with location and mode of delivery.

 Courseware: The set of Web-based, educational resources that may comprise a complete and full credit-bearing course.
 It includes learning paths, activities, notes and assessment.
 Multimedia courseware may contain text, images, animation, sound and motion video.
 It offers highly interactive learning functionality for the learner, and contains instructional support.

 CRC: Cooperative Research Centre, also see Cooperative Research Centre

 Credit Point: In Higher Education credit points are the medium of exchange used to give a value to an amount of learning.
 Courses are normally 12 credit points or multiples thereof.

 CRICOS: Commonwealth Register of Institutions and Courses for Overseas Students (Australian Government)

 Current Competency: A competency currently possessed by a person.
-People can lose competence over time so that, having been competent in the past, they may need further training and practice to demonstrate current competency (taken from ANTA website).
+People can lose competence over time so that, having been competent in the past, they may need further training and practice to demonstrate current competency (taken from former ANTA website).

 Curriculum: The specifications for a course which describe the planned learning experiences a student is to undergo, generally including objectives, content, intended learning outcomes, teaching methodology, recommended or prescribed assessment tasks, assessment exemplars, etc.[Previous: B] [Next: D ]